jgardona/ukeygen/README.md

 # Keygen

-Keygen is a cli tool who generates uniform random keys.
+Ukeygen is a cli tool who generates uniform random keys.
 You can choose from symbols, numerics, uppercases and lowercases characters, and also, the key size, small(8), medium(16) and large(20).

 ### Install

 ```
-cargo install keygen
+cargo install ukeygen
 ```

 ### Usage

 ```
-$ keygen -h
+$ ukeygen -h
 An uniform random key generator

-Usage: keygen [OPTIONS] <SIZE>
+Usage: ukeygen [OPTIONS] <SIZE>

 Arguments:
   <SIZE>  The key size [possible values: small, medium, large]